URiem/art-school/README.md

 ## Introduction

-Creative Spaces is an art space and school offering classes for children of all ages.
+Creative Spaces is an art space and school in the Galway area offering classes for children ages 4 - 14.
 The site is targeted towards parents who are looking for their children to expand and develop their creative abilities.
-It is based in the Galway area.
-It incorporates an outdoor component of exploration and art in connection to nature.
+The space offers special events as well such as birthday parties and summer camps.

 ![Mockup image](#)
 [Live webpage](#)